 Day 2: Drive to Namibrand Nature Reserve

-This is the day you really start your road trip adventure, and you have a big drive ahead, so start early, around 7 am.
+This is the day you really start your Namibia road trip adventure, and you have a big drive ahead.
+So start early, around 7 am.

 Head south from Windhoek.
 The tarmac B1 road will take you all the way to Mariental, which is a good place to stop for lunch or to pick up something to eat later on if you’re not hungry when you pass.
 This road is amazing: smooth and straight, with some great scenery along the way (and you might see wild animals, too).